Outbound Hiring — Things To Keep In Mind

 Where do I look for candidates?

 There are several ways to go about this.
 One of the best that we have found is to look within your own company and ask for referrals.
-There are two benefits of this: one, the quality of referrals is (usually) pretty high, and two, you have a better chance of getting a response too.
+There are two benefits of this: one, the quality of referrals is (usually) pretty high, and two, you have a better chance of getting a response.

 Once you have put together a list of a few people you think might be a good fit, what next?

-Crafting the right message
+Crafting the right email

-When you're sending an e-mail, there are a few things that will help you stand out and increase your chances of getting a response.
+When you're sending an email, there are a few things that will help you stand out and increase your chances of getting a response.

 (b) Tell them a bit about your company, your growth, and your future without going overboard.
 It's easy to talk about the opportunity as it's the best thing ever, but that doesn't really help.
 In fact, it can often be off-putting.
+Understand the company you’re working with, their goals, what their future looks like, and figure out how you can sell that.

 Perhaps the most important part of the entire process is following up.
 Not everyone is going to be available right away.
 People may not respond for a variety of reasons.
+Following up a couple of times can improve your success rate substantially.